Washington-County-GIS/NG911/attribute_rules/road_centerlines/incMuni.md

 test attribute rules on copies of your data before full implementation.
 These rules have only been tested on the features belonging to Washington County, WI's NG911 dataset.

+If you use this for finding right and left ESN, you may want to replace the error messages with rwo different three-digit numbers that are not in your domain. eg. 000 and 111.
+This way you can filter for errors after calculating, but the script will still run in cases where there isn't a value for your county on one or both sides of the road

 ## Additional Reading
 Arcade Rotate function reference: https://developers.arcgis.com/arcade/function-reference/geometry_functions/#rotate